codingcatgirl/choo/docs/choo/start.rst

         print(ridesegment.number)  # same as ride.number

         # iterate through all stops of the RideSegment
-        for timeandplace in ridesegment:
+        for ridepoint in ridesegment:
-            if timeandplace is not None:  # this is not a gap if timeandplace.departure is not None:  # we now the departure print(timeandplace.departure.time)  # planned time as datetime.datetime
+            if ridepoint is not None:  # this is not a gap if ridepoint.departure is not None:  # we now the departure print(ridepoint.departure.time)  # planned time as datetime.datetime
-                    print(timeandplace.departure.delay)  # expceted delay as datetime.datetimeplanned time as datetime.datetime
+                    print(ridepoint.departure.delay)  # expceted delay as datetime.datetimeplanned time as datetime.datetime
-                    print(timeandplace.departure.is_live)  # shortcut for delay is not None print(timeandplace.departure.livetime)  # expceted time if real time information is available, otherwise planned time print(timeandplace.stop.name) # Hauptbahnhof or similar
+                    print(ridepoint.departure.is_live)  # shortcut for delay is not None print(ridepoint.departure.expected_time)  # expceted time if real time information is available, otherwise planned time print(ridepoint.stop.name) # Hauptbahnhof or similar

         # iterate through all stops of the Ride
-        for timeandplace in ridesegment.ride:
+        for ridepoint in ridesegment.ride:
             # same as above, but without boundaries

         # you can also slice a ride or ride segment to get another ride segment